Imus in the Morning: End

-Imus was off the air frequently during 2017 because of health problems, some of which stem from a 2014 rib injury that made it difficult for him to breathe; he also suffered from emphysema for an unknown length of time.
+Imus was off the air frequently during 2017 because of health problems, some of which stemmed from a 2014 rib injury that made it difficult for him to breathe; he also suffered from emphysema for an unknown length of time.
 The health problems also forced Imus to shorten his program from four hours to three and eventually led to his 2019 death.

 On January 22, 2018, Imus announced that he would be retiring and that the show would not continue under his name without him; he stated his last show would be March 29, 2018.
-The decision was not entirely of Imus's choosing; as he stated on-air, Cumulus Media intends to void his contract in the company's chapter 11 bankruptcy proceedings.
+The decision was not entirely of Imus's choosing; as he stated on-air, Cumulus Media, having declared chapter 11 bankruptcy, intended to void his contract in the process of emerging from it.
 Even if Cumulus had not gone bankrupt, Imus was planning on retiring at the end of his contract in December.
 In his closing remarks, Imus tearfully expressed remorse for his 2007 statements, thanked a select few members of the family and close radio associates, and stated that, while he would not miss the grind of a daily radio show, he would miss the listeners, thanking them for listening and for their contributions to the numerous charitable causes Imus promoted throughout his career.

 McGuirk and Rosenberg continued in the time slot as co-hosts of The Bernie & Sid Show (later renamed Bernie and Sid in the Morning) for the next few years.
-McGuirk died on October 5, 2022, after battling prostate and brain cancer.
+McGuirk died on October 5, 2022, after battling prostate and brain cancer, and the program was renamed Sid & Friends in the Morning, with a guest co-host format replacing Rosenberg.